chibisov/drf-extensions/docs/index.md

 * With `RetrieveSqlQueryKeyBit` for *"DEFAULT\_OBJECT\_ETAG\_FUNC"*
 * With `ListSqlQueryKeyBit` and `PaginationKeyBit` for *"DEFAULT\_LIST\_ETAG\_FUNC"*

-You can change those settings for custom etag generation:
+You can change those settings for custom ETag generation:

     REST_FRAMEWORK_EXTENSIONS = {
         'DEFAULT_OBJECT_ETAG_FUNC':